mlgranger540/wrenwired/README.md

 # Wrenwired - Choose-Your-Own-Adventure Game

 This project is a point-and-click choose-your-own-adventure style game about a character who wakes up with no memories and has to figure out what happened to them.
+It uses JavaScript to create an interactive game experience by responding to the user's actions and changing elements on the page accordingly.
+The live site has been deployed to GitHub Pages.

 ![Wrenwired](assets/docs/readme-images/wrenwired.png)